ANNYDEVV/ANNY-AI/README.md

 Promising ideas are executed as trades on the Solana blockchain.

 ### 4. Transparent Reporting
-Trade results are fully accessible and recorded on-chain for $SHILL holders to review.
+Trade results are fully accessible and recorded on-chain for $ANNA holders to review.

 ---

 ## **Getting Started** 🛠

-1. **Buy $SHILL**
+1. **Buy $ANNA**
    Purchase tokens on supported exchanges or directly through the platform.

 2. **Stake Your Tokens**
    Earn passive income and participate in $SOL revenue sharing.

 3. **Participate in Governance**
-   Use $SHILL to vote on proposals and shape the platform’s future.
+   Use $ANNA to vote on proposals and shape the platform’s future.

 4. **Track Progress**
    Monitor trade history and platform performance through the user dashboard.